Anyone with an interest in nature is welcome to attend our free meetings.

 - The main feature is a presentation by a guest speaker on one of a variety of interesting topics

-Our December meeting is a social with snacks, coffee and display tables.
+Our December meeting is a social with snacks, coffee and cider.

 Our May meeting includes a native plant swap.

 At each meeting field guides are available for sale, and Ontario Nature holiday cards are available to order in the fall.

 Meetings are usually on the 4th Monday of the month (unless that conflicts with a holiday) at 7:30 pm from September through May.
 The December social is held earlier in the month.
 The May meeting (which includes a short annual business meeting) starts at 7:00 pm.

 Our meeting location is: